Scope of Support

 • Purge the event queue as needed.

-The Campus Support team cannot access the Ed-Fi database and cannot assist with ODS configuration.
+The Campus Support team does not access the Ed-Fi database and does not assist with ODS configuration.

 Email Relay Services